Home affairs going digital won’t cost jobs, says Schreiber

-The rollout of digital IDs and the modernisation of the department of home affairs will not displace its current staff, minister Leon Schreiber told the Sunday Times this week.
+The rollout of digital IDs and the modernisation of the department of home affairs will not displace its current staff, minister Leon Schreiber said this week.

 President Cyril Ramaphosa announced during the state of the nation address that the department would launch digital IDs to enable the safe and secure use of digital services for all South Africans.